bracesoftware/DETUtils-Old/d_interiors.md

 **CreateCustomInteriorEx**
 ------------------------------------------
 - This is just a function successor, this function does the same thing *CreateCustomInterior* does.
-Only difference is that *CustomInteriorEx* creates 3D label and pickup on entrance and exit point.
+Only difference is that *CreateCustomInteriorEx* creates 3D label and pickup on entrance and exit point.

 Parameters: same as on CreateCustomInterior